-Arepa is a typical Colombian recipe from the region Antioquia, my home state.
-We serve them warm for breakfast, spread with butter and cheese on top, with a good cup of Colombian hot chocolate.
-These arepas are an essential part of the Colombian daily diet.
+Arepa is a typical Colombian dish from the region Antioquia, my home state.
+We serve Arepas warm for breakfast, spread with butter and cheese on top, with a good cup of Colombian hot chocolate.
+These Arepas are an essential part of the Colombian daily diet.

-You can serve them as a main course or appetizer with any topping you like.
+You can serve Arepas as a main course or appetizer with any topping you like.

 - 1 cup pre-cooked white or yellow arepa flour or cornmeal